 The board also has small kicks, which will come in handy once you start getting comfortable and want to do some kick turns or hop on/off curbs.

-If you want a slightly shorter board for more agile urban riding (assuming your joints are in good shape) and carrying around, the 39″ Tan Tien is just as popular as the Dervish, but also has additional “hybrid” features for some freestyle tricks.
+If you want a slightly shorter board for more agile urban riding – assuming your joints are in good shape – and carrying around, the 39″ Tan Tien (Amazon) is just as popular as the Dervish, but also has additional “hybrid” features for some freestyle tricks.
 Go for the “Dustin’s Corner” setup which, again, is optimized for commuting and carving.

 Let’s finish this section with a quick note about protection gear.
-As I mentioned earlier, no matter how old and how experienced a longboarder you are, you probably should wear a helmet (I’ll be writing a full post on this topic soon).
+As I mentioned earlier, no matter how old and how experienced a longboarder you are, you probably should wear a helmet.

 As an older longboarder you may be initially concerned about looking stupid from wearing protection gear, particularly around younger riders.
 Something I’ve learned is that, for the younger boarders, there’s nothing worse than a “kook” trying to look cool.
 Just be yourself and wear your helmet confidently, it’s cheap insurance !